Skip to content

 Only Instant Coffee Shows a Clear Risk Correlation

 The analysis showed that only soluble coffee was significantly associated with an increased risk of dry AMD.
-People with a genetic predisposition to higher instant coffee consumption had an odds ratio (OR) of 6.92 for developing dry AMD—a significant correlation that persisted even after statistical correction.
-This could mean they have a 6.92 times higher risk of this eye disease.
+Individuals with a genetic predisposition to higher instant coffee consumption had an odds ratio (OR) of 6.92 for the occurrence of dry AMD–a clear correlation that persisted even after statistical correction.
+This could mean they have a 6.92-fold increased risk for this eye disease.

 No Increased Risk with Filter or Decaffeinated Coffee

-Other coffee variants, including decaffeinated coffee, ground filter coffee, or general coffee consumption, showed no comparable association.
-Even among people with a high genetic predisposition to these variants, no statistically significant effect on AMD risk was found, nor was there any effect on wet AMD, the rarer but more aggressive form.
+Other coffee variants, including decaffeinated coffee, ground filter coffee, or general coffee consumption, showed no comparable connection.
+Even among people with a high genetic predisposition to these variants, no statistically significant effect on AMD risk was found–nor was there any effect on wet AMD, the rarer but more aggressive form.

 No Shared Genes for Coffee and AMD

-Another part of the analysis—called colocalization—examined whether the same genes influence both coffee consumption and AMD.
-The result: No common genetic origin could be demonstrated.
-This suggests that the observed connection cannot be explained by a single “risk gene” but is likely a complex interplay of genetic predisposition, environmental factors, and biological processes (such as inflammation or oxidative stress).
+Another part of the analysis–the so-called colocalization–examined whether the same genes influence both coffee consumption and AMD disease.
+Result: No common genetic origin could be detected.
+This suggests that the observed connection cannot be explained by a single “risk gene,” but is likely a complex interplay of genetic predisposition, environmental factors, and biological processes (such as inflammation or oxidative stress).

 Why Instant Coffee?
 What Makes It Different?

-The researchers suspect that the difference lies in the production process: Soluble coffee is processed at very high temperatures and therefore potentially contains different chemical substances, such as:
+The researchers suspect that the difference lies in the production process: Soluble coffee is processed at very high temperatures and thus potentially contains more harmful substances such as:

-• People with a high genetic predisposition to dry AMD
+• People with a known family history of AMD

-• Older adults, as the risk of AMD increases with age
+• Individuals over 60 years old–as the risk of AMD increases with age

-For these groups, it may be wise to be more mindful of their coffee consumption and consider alternatives.
+For these groups, it may be worthwhile to be more conscious of their coffee consumption and switch to other preparation methods.

 Limitations of the Study